Biak glider

 The Biak glider (Petaurus biacensis) is a species of marsupial in the family Petauridae.
 It is endemic to the Schouten Islands in the western region of Papua Province, Indonesia.
 It was formerly considered to be a subspecies of Petaurus breviceps (sugar glider); there is still uncertainty regarding its status as a distinct species.

 The Biak glider ranges in length from 130–150 mm and in weight from 79–100 g.

+Petaurus breviceps, the Sugar glider, of which the Biak glider is closet morphologically.